boazsegev/iodine/README.md

 Ruby can leverage static file support (if enabled) by using the `X-Sendfile` header in the Ruby application response.

+To enable iodine's native X-Sendfile support, a static file service (a public folder) needs to be assigned (this informs iodine that static files aren't sent using a different layer, such as nginx).

 This allows Ruby to send very large files using a very small memory footprint, as well as (when possible) leveraging the `sendfile` system call.

 i.e. (example `config.ru` for iodine):